Course offerings

 - Attend and participate in all class sessions.

-- Demonstrate competency in all required skills and activities.
+- Demonstrate proficiency in all required skills and activities.

 - If certification requirements are not met no refunds will be given.